jakzal/SymfonyComponentsExamples/README.md

 Usage examples of Symfony components
 ====================================

-This repostory was created in times when there was no documentation for Symfony components.
+**Warning**: This repostory was created in times when there was no documentation for Symfony components.
 Currently this repository is outdated and the best resource is the [official Symfony documentation](http://symfony.com/doc/current/components/index.html).

 Installation
 ------------